joshnuss/spree-faq/README.md

 Installation
 ============

-To install this gem, add it to your `Gemfile`
+To install this gem, add it to your `Gemfile`:

 `gem 'spree-faq'`

+and the run bundler:

+`bundle install`

 Now you are ready to migrate your database: